Deepam-Rai/Notes/Cloud_Computing/Chapter 1 - Foundations.md

 ## Advantages
-1. Offload some work-loads to cloud based systems.
+1. Offload work-loads to cloud based systems.
 2. No excessive up-front cost - helps startups to translate their ideas to business results.
 3. Valid when needed large one-time use computing power.
 4. System developers can concentrate on the business logic rather than managing complexity of infrastructure and scalability.